-Besides being one of the 10 Commandments, God also says the seventh-day Sabbath is a sign of the people He has set apart as holy.
+Besides being one of the 10 Commandments, God also says the Sabbath is a sign.
+How is the Sabbath a perpetual sign of the people God has set apart as holy?

 In explaining one reason He expected His people to observe the Sabbath, God told Moses: “Speak also to the children of Israel, saying: ‘Surely My Sabbaths you shall keep, for it is a sign between Me and you throughout your generations, that you may know that I am the LORD who sanctifies you’” (Exodus 31:13).

 Worship of the true God on the seventh day of the week distinguished the ancient Israelites from everyone else.
 God also said that worship on this day was to remind His people that God was the One who sanctified them.

 “To sanctify means commonly to make holy, that is, to separate from the world and consecrate to God” (International Standard Bible Encyclopedia, “Sanctification”).

 Being considered sanctified—separate and holy—by God is a wonderful blessing.
 As Isaiah 56:2 explains, “Blessed is the man who does this, and the son of man who lays hold on it; who keeps from defiling the Sabbath, and keeps his hand from doing any evil.”